scikiwi/mit-ocw-6.0001/README.md

 Programming background before taking this course: [CS50](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x)

-I've only written stuff that was interesting/new to me in the notes, and the not everything in the notes is from the lectures (though most of it is).
-Also, I only started noting things lecture 4 onwards.
+I've only written stuff that was interesting/new to me in the notes, so they are not comprehensive.
+Not everything in the notes is from the lectures (though most of it is).
+I also only started noting things lecture 4 onwards; earlier material was mostly completely familiar to me.